 This will lead to difficulty in separation of the assembled parts, as the graduated V-score depth will not be deep enough and the parts will fray and break.
 With the blades rising after passing the part edge, the waste area needs a minimum of .25” width to accommodate distance needed for the blades to clear the material and maintain enough material to keep the desired rigidity.

 Identifying Jump Score on the Drawing

 It is important that the requirement of jump V-score is communicated on the part drawing.
 Simply drawing V-score lines that go through the parts, but not through the rails, with no text referring to jump score, could lead to un-expected results.
 Occasionally, when the array is designed after the parts, the V-score is not placed in the rails in error, and the parts will be jump scored when they shouldn’t.
 In addition, if jump score is not called out on the drawing, the intended jump score will be missed and the V-score will be all the way through the panel when it shouldn’t.

 The photos below show how the jump score should be called out on a drawing and also is an example of a drawing that had no jump score call out but the drawn score lines seem to designate otherwise.
 A simple call out on the drawing will lead to parts being built as expected.

 Example Of Jump Score With Callout

-In closing, with the increase in surface components, the requirement of jump score and panel rigidity will gain popularity with board designs.
-Insuring this requirement is communicated properly on drawings and data will save headaches at assembly from non-conforming score requirements.
+With the trend of increasing numbers of surface components, the necessity of jump scoring and panel rigidity will gain popularity amongst board designs.
+Insuring that this requirement is communicated properly on drawings and data will save headaches at assembly from non-conforming score requirements.